shaunpersad/api-foundation/readme.md

  * the base URL is "http://apitest.local"
  * the Token endpoint is a POST
  * the client secret is not used
+ * the client id is passed in the request body (although in the headers is preferred)

 ### Authorization Code